Aakash-0007/Aakash-0007/README.md

 #Cashies (E-commerce website)

-A Clothing brand website named Cashies which i designed using HTML , CSS and some Javascript.I had a lot of fun creating this!
-Still needs touching up but moving on to other projects for now.
+A Clothing brand website named Cashies which i designed for a start-up using HTML , CSS and some Javascript.
+I had a lot of fun working on this!
+Not final build* .

 #Recipe app